-Surprisingly, the iPhone SE exceeds the pricier iPhone XR in some ways.
-The iPhone SE 2020 packs a newer and faster processor, and it offers more max storage.
-But the iPhone XR strikes back with a much larger screen Face ID and a beefier battery.
+The cheaper and newer iPhone SE exceeds the iPhone XR in some ways.
+The iPhone SE 2020 packs a faster processor, and it offers more max storage.
+But the iPhone XR strikes back with a much larger screen, Face ID and a beefier battery.

 iPhone SE vs iPhone XR: Specs

 |Row 0 - Cell 0||iPhone SE (2020)||iPhone XR|

 |Colors||Black, white, red||Yellow, white, coral, black, blue, red|

 |Display||4.7 inches (1334 x 750)||6.1 inches (1792 x 828)|